-Student Learning Outcomess will be reviewed by program faculty as part of regularly scheduled academic program reviews.
+Student Learning Outcomes will be reviewed by program faculty as part of regularly scheduled academic program reviews.

-University Board of Regents policy states, "Class schedules must provide for a minimum of 800 minutes of instruction per credit hour (P10.04.100)."
+University Board of Regents policy states, "A common academic calendar for all university campuses will provide for a fall and spring semester of not less than fifteen weeks of instruction, which may include examination days; start and end dates, recesses, and daily schedules (P10.04.100)."